coollivinghuman/lvgl-micropython-for-esp32/README.md

-# lvgl9-micropython-for-cheap-yellow-display
+# lvgl-micropython-esp32
-lvgl9 micropython for esp32 cheap yellow display. i found the binary on the internet
+lvgl micropython for esp32. i compiled the binary file by myself